apocas/wireguarode/README.md

 npm install -g wireguarode
 ```

-You need to have Wireguard already installed, `wireguarode` defaults to `/etc/wireguard/...` but you are to specify the path.
+You need to have Wireguard already installed, `wireguarode` defaults to `/etc/wireguard/...` but it's possible to specify a different path.

 ## Usage